Progress

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-• Prioritizing areas for wetland restoration, with special consideration given to those projects that would benefit black ducks and other wildlife species requiring high-quality wetland habitat; benefit water quality; withstand the impacts of development and climate change; leave agricultural lands in production; lead to large acreage gains; and help partners meet multiple goals and outcomes; and
+• Prioritizing areas for wetland restoration, with special consideration given to those projects that would benefit black ducks and other wildlife species requiring high-quality wetland habitat, benefit water quality, withstand the impacts of development and climate change, leave agricultural lands in production, lead to large acreage gains and help partners meet multiple goals and outcomes.

 • Expanding the involvement of local stakeholders.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2022.
-It will be reviewed and discussed by the Management Board again in November 2024.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in December 2023.

 Download Management Strategy (.pdf)